Found a problem? Check here.

 - Read a health article.
 Tell a parent about what you learned.

 - Do the 7 minute workout.
-You can find the directions and list of exercises lots of places, but this is a neat timer that walks you through it.
+You can find the directions and list of exercises lots of places.
+Here’s one.

 - You could maybe do the workout on Monday and Tuesday, and on Thursday and Friday, and then read the article on Wednesday.
 Or you could do the workout every day, or come up with your own schedule.
 You should rest at least one day each week and not try to do it every day.
 You build muscles when your muscles are repairing themselves, so you need to give them time to do that.